 Improving the Informed Consent Process

-As part of the informed consent process before a surgery, an anesthesiologist comes and talks to the patient and parents about what will happen during the operation and about possible side effects or risks of anesthesia.
-This helps the patient and family develop realistic expectations for what will happen before, during and after the surgery.
-The anesthesiologist is also trying to establish a rapport with the patient and the patient’s family, which involves being sympathetic to their needs and fears, providing reassurance and setting a calm tone in a busy, sometimes noisy environment.
-Oftentimes the anesthesiologist finds himself or herself engaging the children in a game or story to distract them.
-There is an inherent tension in trying to do two distinct things at once, especially when the appropriate tone and type of information conveyed for these two goals (establishing rapport versus informing about the anesthetic plan) are quite different.
+As part of the informed consent process before a surgery, an anesthesiologist talks to the patient and parents about the type of anesthesia planned, as well as the benefits and risks of anesthesia.
+Consent in this setting must be obtained in a matter of minutes and often on the anesthesiologist’s first meeting with the patient or a surrogate decision maker.
+While obtaining informed consent, the anesthesiologist is also trying to establish rapport with the patient and the patient’s family, which involves being sympathetic to their needs and fears, providing reassurance, and setting a calm tone in a busy, sometimes noisy environment.
+Time pressure may cause anesthesiologists to curtail their discussions as well as constrain their ability to establish rapport.
+There is an inherent tension in trying to accomplish two distinct things at once, especially when the appropriate tone and type of information conveyed for these two goals (establishing rapport versus informing about the anesthetic plan) are quite different.